mandelsoft/documents/config/README.md

 <img src="./media/framework.png" style="width:50%" />
 </center>

 Typical applications of this pattern are operating system level packages handled by a package manager, like [APT](https://wiki.ubuntuusers.de/APT).
 But also [Kubernetes](https://kubernetes.io) basically follows this pattern, the configuration description is the resource manifest, the specialized code is the controller or operator.
-Kubernetes takes the role of the framework by handling the configuration description, coordinating the requests to the controller to execute updates and even to run the controllers.
+Kubernetes takes the role of the framework by handling the configuration descriptions, coordinating the requests to the controller to execute updates and even to run the controllers.

 <center>
 <img src="./media/extensible-framework.png" style="width:50%" />